Stephen Arthurworrey

-Stephen Roy Arthurworrey (born 15 October 1994) is a former English professional footballer who plays as a defender most recently for Fulham.
+Stephen Roy Arthurworrey (born 15 October 1994) is an English former professional footballer who plays as a defender most recently for Fulham.

 Club career

 Fulham

 Arthurworrey joined the Fulham academy at the age of ten, despite interests from Leyton Orient and West Ham United.
 He progressed through the club's academy and earned his first professional contract in October 2011 signing a three-year deal.
 Shortly after, Arthurworrey, however, suffered knee ligament damage in a Reserves game against Everton that saw him undergo surgery three times.
 Following his recovery from a knee injury, under coach Kit Symons, he made a return and continued to play in the club's reserve team.

 Arthurworrey signed a new one-year contract with Fulham on 3 July 2014.
 He made his first team debut for the club, starting the whole game, in a 5–2 loss against Derby County in the last 16 of the League Cup, in what turns out to be his only appearance for Fulham.
 On 1 July 2015, Fulham confirmed that Arthurworrey had signed a new one-year extension with the club.
 At the end of the 2015–16 season, he was released by Fulham.